FWU-DE/fwu-kc-extensions/CONTRIBUTING.md

 - What actually happens
 - Notes (possibly including why you think this might be happening, or stuff you tried that didn't work)

+## Code format

+The Java code should be formatted with [IntelliJ](https://www.jetbrains.com/idea/) default formatter.

 ## Creating a new module

 The project is a multi-module Maven project.
 When creating a new module, make sure to add: